-Age and gender were found to be variables that influence children's internal representations in two settings of undoubted importance, the family and the school (Morval, 1973).
-In particular, this study found significant differences between the two age groups considered (younger children from 6 to 7 years old, and older children from 9 to 10 years old), confirming the intermediate age of 8 years as a turning point.
-In the graphic representations considered, there is a clear transition from a period of egocentrism and dependence, rendered by a high valorization of the Self in drawings by children in the first primary school cycle, to a form of devaluation of the Self in the representations of students in the second cycle.
-Rather than a devalorization, however, this should be seen as an attempt on the part of the older students to differentiate themselves from the family setting, and to adapt and identify interests in the non-family world (the world of school and contemporaries).
-Graphically, this attempt translates into illustrations that are less firmly anchored to reality in the FD, and, in the CD, a higher valorization of the educational environment and figures (particular care in drawing classroom furnishings and the teacher).
-While the importance that children assign to themselves continues to decrease, the educational figures - the parents in the family and the teachers at school - remain constant points of affective reference.
+We found that age and gender are variables that influence children's internal representations in two settings of undoubted importance, the family and the school (Morval, 1973).
+In particular, our study found significant differences between the two age groups considered (i.e., younger children from 6 to 7 years old, and older children from 9 to 10 years old), confirming the intermediate age of 8 years as a turning point.
+In the graphic representations considered, there is a clear transition from a period of egocentrism and dependence, rendered by a high valorization of the Self in drawings by children in the first elementary school cycle, to a form of devaluation, however, this must be seen as an attempt on the part of the older students to differentiate themselves from the family setting, and to adapt and identify interests in the non-family world (i.e., the world of school and contemporaries).
+Graphically, this attempt translates into illustrations that are less anchored to reality in the FD, and, in the CD, a higher valorization of the educational environment and figures (e.g., taking particular care in drawing classroom furnishings and the teacher).
+While the importance that children assign to themselves continues to decrease, the educational figures -the parents in the family and the teachers at school- remain constant points of affective reference.